Find Affordable College Courses

 2 Yearly Graduations

 The 2nd most popular school in the country for physical science tech majors who are seeking their master's degree is University of St. Thomas.
-Each year, around 3,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $30,800 per year, while in-state graduate students, on average, pay $20,934 per year.
-For the 2020-2021 academic year, 2 master's degrees were handed out to physical science tech majors at UST.
+The average in-state tuition for full-time undergraduates is $32,900 per year, while in-state graduate students, on average, pay $20,934 per year.
+During the most recent year for which we have data, 2 people received their master's degree in physical science tech from UST.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 Below are some popular majors that are similar to physical science tech that offer master’s degrees.